 Directions

-- 1. Heat the oil in a skillet.
-Add the garlic clove and chile and cook, stirring frequently, for a few minutes until lightly browned.
+- Heat the oil in a skillet.
+Add the garlic clove and chile and cook, stirring frequently, for a few minutes until barely browned.
 Remove the garlic and chile with a slotted spoon and discard.

-- 2. Add the langoustines or lobsterettes to the skillet, season with salt, and cook for 3-5 minutes.
+- Add the langoustines or lobsterettes to the skillet, season with salt, and cook for 3 to 5 minutes.

-[Carol Anne G.] This is a great pasta recipe, once you have the langoustines out of their shells, that is.
-They’re a time consuming ingredient to work, with but the lovely sweet flavour of the meat is worth it and well complemented by the chile, garlic, and parsley.
-I would allow plenty of time to get the langoustines prepared and would also have them ready alongside the garlic and chile before starting, as it’s a fast-paced recipe.
-My only caution would be to follow the timing in the recipe, and to use a milder form of chile; if the chile is in the oil for too long it will overpower the other flavours in the dish.
-I didn’t have confidence (oh me of little faith!) that the chile heat and flavour would transfer to the oil after only two or three minutes but it absolutely did.
-In short, a straightforward recipe that delivers lovely flavours.
+This is a great pasta recipe—once you have the langoustines out of their shells, that is.
+They’re a time-consuming ingredient to work with, but the lovely sweet flavor of the meat is worth it and well complemented by the chile, garlic, and parsley.
+I would allow plenty of time to get the langoustines prepared and would also have them ready alongside the garlic and chile before starting as it’s a fast-paced recipe.
+My only caution would be to follow the timing in the recipe, and to use a milder form of chile; if the chile is in the oil for too long it will overpower the other flavors in the dish.
+I didn’t have confidence (oh me of little faith!) that the chile heat and flavor would transfer to the oil after only 2 or 3 minutes, but it absolutely did.
+In short, a straightforward recipe that delivers lovely flavors.

 I imagine that substituting prawns instead of langoustines might do it.
 What do you think?